How To Efficiently Track Sales Activities & Sales Orders With a Sales Tracker

 Three metrics that can open up your eyes to the time investment in sales are:

-• Sales cycle duration: This metric measures how long it takes for a lead to move through your sales cycle and land as a paying customer.
-By measuring your sales cycle duration, you can flag bottlenecks and work towards optimizing your sales pipeline so prospects move through smoothly.
+• This metric measures how long it takes for a lead to move through your sales cycle and become a paying customer.
+By measuring your sales cycle duration, you can flag bottlenecks and work towards optimizing your sales pipeline so prospects move smoothly.

-• Speed to lead: How long does it typically take for a sales rep to respond to a lead?
-Your speed to lead metric is a big indicator of how efficient and effective your sales team is.
-With multiple research studies pointing to a coveted 5 minutes or less lead response time as the gold standard, you'll want to ensure that your sales team is responding to leads as quickly as possible.
+• How long does it typically take for a sales rep to respond to a lead?
+Your speed-to-lead metric is a big indicator of how efficient and effective your sales team is.
+With multiple research studies pointing to a coveted 5-minute or less lead response time as the gold standard, you'll want to ensure that your sales team is responding to leads as quickly as possible.

 Lead Generation